Dabaski/Folia/README.md

 ### The new rules

-First, Folia breaks many plugins.
+First, **Folia breaks many plugins**.
 To aid users in figuring out which plugins work, only plugins that have been explicitly marked by the author(s) to work with Folia will be loaded.
 By placing "folia-supported: true" into the plugin's plugin.yml, plugin authors